-The Greenbelt lands within the Secondary Plan reflect the alignment of the Berczy Creek, which traverses the Secondary Plan area in a north-south direction.
-These Greenbelt lands connect to the larger Greenbelt Plan lands north of Markham's municipal boundary.
+Greenbelt lands within the Secondary Plan area are proposed to be added to reflect the alignment of Robinson Creek, which traverses eastern portions of the Secondary Plan area in a north-south direction.
+The Greenbelt lands connect to the larger Greenbelt Plan lands north of Markham's municipal boundary.
 The 2014 Markham Official Plan identifies prime agricultural areas of the 'Protected Countryside' in the Secondary Plan with a 'Greenway' designation.
-This agricultural classification prevails on the Berczy Creek valley corridor, which is also identified as 'Natural Heritage System' in the Greenbelt Plan, 2017.
+This agricultural classification prevails on the Robinson Creek valley corridor, which is also identified as 'Natural Heritage System' in the Greenbelt Plan, 2017.
+The Secondary Plan area that includes these Greenbelt lands will not permit uses identified within the 'Urban Area' of the Secondary Plan.